 Outside the main dining room at Sunset Village, you’ll find a beautiful raised flower bed filled with flourishing Zinnias, Columbines, and Cosmos.
 The garden, along with several smaller ones located throughout the Sunset Village campus, are lovingly maintained on a voluntary basis by some of our residents and staff.

 Longtime resident Letty H. oversees the ambitious gardening project.
 Peg A. and Richard and Linda W.—residents at Fieldstone Villas at Sunset Village—help with planting and daily upkeep.
 And Village resident Pat Y. waters the beds twice daily.
 Letty has also recruited members from Sunset’s nursing, maintenance, and culinary staffs to provide daily upkeep assistance.

 Sunset Communities supplies funding to purchase flowers through our Life Enrichment Fund.
 Many residents and their families also donate flowers for planting.
 What’s more, seeds and bulbs from each season often get replanted the following fall or spring.

 In addition to flowers, residents and staff also maintain herb and vegetable gardens.
 Freshly grown tomatoes, cucumbers, and various peppers are shared with our residents—who can often be seen snacking on the delicious harvest.

 Maintaining the bulletin board has become a community-wide endeavor.
-For example, Jo Ann, Richard Ward, and other authors pen poems and Haikus about the flowers.
+For example, Jo Ann, Richard, and other authors pen poems and Haikus about the flowers.
 Here’s a recent Haiku from an anonymous author:

 Bees buzz, butterflies